GLOBAL MARKETS-Stocks slide, dollar firm as further monetary tightening seen

 By Herbert Lash and Amanda Cooper

-Investors snapped up dollars to the detriment of emerging market assets and lower-yielding currencies like the yen after last Friday's blockbuster U.S. jobs report for January and a strong rebound in the services sector.
+Investors snapped up dollars to the detriment of emerging market assets and lower-yielding currencies like the yen after last Friday's blockbuster U.S. jobs report and a strong rebound in the services sector.

 Government bonds, which typically perform well when there is a dash for safe havens, sold off under intense pressure.
-The benchmark 10-year Treasury US10YTR yield climbed to a one-month high of 3.655%, while the yield on Germany's 10-year bond DE10YT=RR, the euro zone benchmark, hit 2.306%.
+The benchmark 10-year Treasury US10YTR yield hit a one-month high of 3.644%, while the yield on Germany's 10-year bond DE10YT=RR, the euro zone benchmark, hit 2.306%.

-Investors have been caught between a Federal Reserve that sees interest rates rising and staying above 5% into next year, and a market that had priced in rate cuts by the U.S central bank later this year on expectations of a cooling economy.
+Investors have been caught between a Federal Reserve that sees interest rates rising and staying above 5% into next year, and a market that had priced in rate cuts by the U.S central bank later this year as the economy cools.

 "The market is unbelievably willing to look through 2023, and that's the wild card here," said Brad Conger, deputy chief investment officer at Hirtle Callaghan & Co. in West Conshohocken, Pennsylvania.